charliecondon/Annovar_Whitelist_Filter_WDL/README.md

 WhitelistFilter filters annovar's output based on only relevant data to our lab's whitelist.

-See workflow -> data -> files -> whitelist_filter_files -> whitelist_filter_rscript.R for the R script code with comments.
+You can find the R script code with comments on github: https://github.com/charliecondon/Annovar_Whitelist_Filter_WDL

 sample_id: set to the corresponding sample id for a given run

-whitelist_filter_needed_files: the files, including the .R Script file, needed to run the WhitelistFilter
+whitelist_filter_zip: the zipped folder with all of the needed files, including the .R Script file, needed to run WhitelistFilter
-  - NOTE: This array of file paths is set on Terra - The files must be in the Workspace's bucket
+  - NOTE: This file path is set on Terra - The file must be in the Workspace's bucket

 txt_input: the txt input file that was an output of annovar